Dammytrager/sms_app/README.md

-#  Typescript Node Boiler plate
+#  Setup Instructions for this app
-> Boiler plate for node applications written with typescript
+> This app is written with typescript

 ## Requirements

 - [node](https://nodejs.org/)
 - npm
+- Database (PostgresQL)
+- Redis

 ## Install Dependencies
 #### Node.js Dependencies